-In a 2018 HRO survey, only 39.8% of hiring managers said they’re very satisfied with the talent acquisition support they receive from HR.
+In an HRO survey, only 39.8% of hiring managers said they’re very satisfied with the talent acquisition support they receive from HR.
 When left unchecked, dissatisfaction with both sides damages your team’s ability to communicate and collaborate on hiring decisions.
 And without resolutions, the candidate experience and in-house morale drop dangerously low.

 Not seeing eye-to-eye is generally viewed as a negative.
 However, it’s beneficial for hiring managers and HR pros to challenge each other.
 It opens up the hiring process to more diverse perspectives and collaboration.

 Hiring managers and HR pros must come together and find practical solutions to move beyond healthy disagreements.
 Here are our tips to help keep your hiring decision-makers and HR on the same team:

 Hiring managers and HR pros work together when hiring talent because each position offers unique and valuable insight into the decision-making process.

 Hiring managers, for example, have a frontline understanding of their team’s current needs.
 They’re closest to the employees and have inside knowledge regarding team dynamics, how the role impacts productivity, and even what skills or traits the team currently lacks that keep them from reaching their highest potential.